Electrical stimulation is commonly used and recommended for many conditions including:

 On/Off or Work/Rest time.
 ON time is the amount of time that the electrical stimulation is active (work), OFF time is the amount of time when there is no electrical current (rest).
 Off time is important to allow the muscle to recover when using it for stimulating muscle contractions.

 When using TENS, the current is continuous so there is no work/rest setting, and as other settings are aimed at a sensory level, not the level to cause muscle contraction, there is no need for rest.
 Some machines do have pre-set programs using TENS with an on/off parameter.
 All this does is significantly reduce active treatment time.
 The only time you really need rest is when the treatment is aimed at muscle contraction.

 Some people cannot use electrical stimulation including those with:

-- IUD, pessary (when in situ), any metal implants in the area (eg Filshie clips used for tubal ligation).
-Check with your treating health professional
+- IUD, pessary (when in situ) Check with your treating health professional

 - Cardiac pacemaker or cardiac arrhythmia

 - Broken/irritated skin in the rectal, vaginal or perineal area

 - if you are not sure - check with your treating health professionals

 What does this mean for choosing an electrical stimulation device?